In this article:

 At this point the steps differ slightly depending on whether you are partially refunding the payment, or fully refunding it.

-A partial refund would be used in a scenario where the patient was overcharged, or where the patient overpaid their account, and you need to refund only part of their payment (rather than the full amount of their payment).
+A partial refund would be used in a scenario where the patient was overcharged, or where the patient overpaid their account, and you need to refund only part of their payment (rather than the full amount).

 Once you have processed a refund of any kind, it will be recorded under the Payment Summary for this invoice, alongside any payments.